AtkCore/ForgeHook/README.md

 ---

+✨ And to everyone I haven’t mentioned by name:
+your contributions have been just as valuable.
+Each idea, patch, and shared insight has helped this community grow stronger together —
+and made it a place where learning and creativity can also be fun. 🙌

+---

 💡 This is my very first GitHub project.
 If anything looks unusual, please forgive me — I’m still learning, and I used Google Translate to help with the English wording.